hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-openfoam.md

 ### Setup User Configuration

-*OpenFOAM* uses a set of environment variables that aid calling the program and its helpers.
-To define environment variables, every *OpenFOAM* *Ubuntu* user needs to modify the *.bashrc* file, which lives in the */home/USER/* directory:
+OpenFOAM uses a set of environment variables that aid calling the program and its helpers.
+To define environment variables, every OpenFOAM - *Ubuntu* user needs to modify the *.bashrc* file, which lives in the */home/USER/* directory:

 * Open the user *.bashrc* file: <br> `gedit ~/.bashrc`
 * On the bottom of the *.bashrc* file add: <br> `source /opt/openfoam9/etc/bashrc`
 * Save and close the user *.bashrc* file.

-Open a new *Terminal* (or, to be sure, re-login on *Ubuntu*) and test if the system recognizes the *OpenFOAM* environment variables:
+Open a new *Terminal* (or, to be sure, re-login on *Ubuntu*) and test if the system recognizes the OpenFOAM environment variables:

 ```
 simpleFoam -help